 Photo Credits: Andrea Gralow

-I love a big beautiful spread for when friends and family come to visit.
-If you know me, though, you know I’m not settling for the standard cheese and charcuterie board.
-I go for a bold, colorful platter that’s packed with so many flavors and textures, like my Crudités, holiday fruit charcuterie board, or Mediterranean Party Platter.
+I love a big, beautiful spread when friends and family come to visit, and this Antipasto Platter checks all the boxes.
+I go for a bold, colorful platter that’s packed with so many flavors and textures, like my Crudités, Holiday Fruit Board, or Mediterranean Party Platter.

-My goal when I'm building a party platter is to make it borderline overwhelming to decide where to start.
-That bounty and generosity embodies the Mediterranean lifestyle's signature spirit of hospitality that I’m so passionate about!
+My goal when I’m building a party platter is to make it borderline overwhelming to decide where to start.
+That bounty and generosity embody the Mediterranean lifestyle’s signature spirit of hospitality I’m so passionate about!

 Use this antipasto platter recipe as a starting point to unleash your creativity.
 Pillage your pantry!
-Play with the flavors you have on hand and make you the happiest.
-Use up some of those half full jars of jams taking up space in your fridge.
+Play with flavors.
+Use up some of those half-full jars of jam taking up space in your fridge.
 Maybe sip on a Negroni while you work to really get the creativity flowing.
 Just be sure to please share your stunning creations with me!

 What is Antipasto?